WATTx/iot-esp8266-lua-guide/README.md

 ### Thoughts

 It ain't so easy to use Lua together with D1-mini board.
 Sometimes firmware produces garbage output on the console (https://github.com/nodemcu/nodemcu-firmware/issues/1474).
 I still didn't figure it out why it's happening.

 It would be great to have IDE like Arduino where everything works out of the box.

 ###### UPDATE:

 I tried to flash **AI-Thinker** module and everything went smooth but I couldn't use ESPlorer.
-I had to switch to `nodemcu-tool` which are perfect if you prefer to use CLI.
+I had to switch to `nodemcu-tool` which is perfect if you prefer to use CLI.

 ### Lua resources